zsitvat/ai-application/docs/graph_execution_endpoints.md

 ## Performance Considerations

-- **Standard endpoint**: Use when you only need the final result and don't require real-time updates
+- Standard endpoint: Use when you only need the final result and don't require real-time updates
-- **Streaming endpoint**: Use when you want to show progress to users or need intermediate results
+- Streaming endpoint: Use when you want to show progress to users or need intermediate results
 - The streaming endpoint may use more resources due to maintaining open connections
 - Consider implementing proper timeout and reconnection logic for streaming clients